logto-io/docs/docs/docs/references/resources/README.md

     resource=https%3A%2F%2Flogto.test.dev%2Fusers
 ```

-An access token with the audience restricted to the requested resource will be Granted by Logto.
+An access token with the audience restricted to the requested resource will be granted by Logto.

 ### 3. API resource request

 Client request for the API resource with `access_token` provided as Authorization header.
-Audience info and token expiration time are encoded in the encrypted `access_token`
+Audience info and token expiration time are encoded in the encrypted `access_token`.

 ```
 GET https://logto.dev/api/users